 About the Program

-Participants in the summer program will also be briefed at key institutions that shape U.S. Foreign policy.
+Participants in the summer program will be briefed at key institutions that shape U.S. Foreign policy.
 In past years students have visited:

 - U.S. Government Agencies: U.S. Senate Foreign Relations Committee, the U.S. Department of State, the Pentagon